 What I used to do pre-COVID, I would do a bunch of research and then take my laptop in my car and drive it—this is odd—to the parking lot of a movie theater and tell myself, "OK, you've got two hours ‘til your movie starts, take two hours to write everything you're going to write and then go in and watch Nicolas Cage."
 Movies that have zero relationship to this are really useful!

-I also tend to call between two and 10 friends whenever I find something really galling and yell at them
+I also tend to call between two and 10 friends whenever I find something really galling and yell at them… with their consent.

 What’s your favorite Nicolas Cage movie?